ThinkIQ-Labs/SMIP-Advanced-Topics/Part II - Headless Scripts/Topic 05 - Using PHP and Python for Model Access via SQL and GraphQL/README.md

 ## 03 Traversing along Relationships using Explicit Path Description

 THe third script contains a TiqTraverser class that allows to describe traversal from an origin in the model.
 The type of relationship and properties of the target can be described explicitely.
+Script 03.1 includes a demo of how the TiqTraverser class is used.